JetBrains/kotlin-web-site/pages/docs/reference/compatibility.md

     - new warnings/hints may be added or removed
   - API (`kotlin-stdlib-*`, `kotlin-reflect-*`)
     - no API changes
-    - deprecations with level `WARN` may be added/removed
+    - deprecations with level `WARNING` may be added/removed
   - Binaries (ABI)
     - runtime: binaries can be used interchangeably
     - compilation: binaries can be used interchangeably